DS-567/AMD-AOHW25_620/RISC-V_smart_watchdog_fast_SNN/README.md

 - The FPGA can be easily programmed using the Vivado design files through the hardware manager.
 - The feature extraction process can be seen along with the SNN spiking activity.
 - Smart watchdog class decisions can be observed after each instruction of a Fibonacci Series C application.
+- Running hardware performance counters track the number of monitored instructions.

 ---